Ofek 1

 September 19, 1988

-Israel launches Ofek 1 (Ofek means Horizon), its first space satellite from an undisclosed location near the Mediterranean Sea.
-The 340 pound satellite orbited the Earth once every ninety minutes at distances of between 400 and 1,600 miles.
+Israel launches Ofek 1 (ofek means horizon), its first space satellite, from an undisclosed location near the Mediterranean Sea.
+The 340-pound satellite orbits the Earth once every 90 minutes at distances of between 400 and 1,600 miles.

-According to NASA, Ofek 1 made Israel just the ninth country with satellite-launching capabilities.
-While the satellite was designed as a civilian project, Foreign Minister Shimon Peres stated, “This is not a weapon.
+According to NASA, Ofek 1 makes Israel just the ninth country with satellite-launching capabilities.
+The satellite is a civilian project, and Foreign Minister Shimon Peres says, “This is not a weapon.
 This is not an arms race.
-This is technology,” it aroused fears from some of Israel’s neighboring states that the launch was part of Israel’s ability to collect intelligence.
-The launch also showed that Israel possessed ballistic missile capability.
+This is technology.”